‘Before You Call the Cops’ video by LVA grad going viral once again

 Those moments of humor, the ones Merritt deploys to draw viewers in before smacking them upside the head with a message, were learned in Las Vegas.

-For his senior year, Merritt transferred to the Las Vegas Academy, with its large population of white students from Green Valley.
+For his senior year, Merritt transferred to Las Vegas Academy of the Arts, with its large population of white students from Green Valley.
 Future “True Blood” and “Queen Sugar” actress Rutina Wesley was his rare black classmate.
 Merritt’s sense of humor got him through.

 “No matter what the scenario or situation was — didn’t matter who you were, if you were in a gang, if you were poor, if you were affluent — I knew that I could connect with you if I could make you laugh.”